andersbogsnes/ml_tooling/docs/dataset.rst

 Creating a SQLDataset from a table in a db
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:class:`~ml_tooling.data.SQLDataset` should be used for making datasets that get their data from a SQL based source.
+:class:`~ml_tooling.data.SQLDataset` should be used for creating datasets based on SQL database source.
 SQLDatasets must be provided with a :py:class:`sqlalchemy.engine.Connectable` or a valid connection string.